 - 1 1/2 cup flour

-Unless you are using instant yeast, you will want to start by proofing your yeast.
+Start by proofing your yeast (unless you are using instant yeast).
 Dissolve the yeast and sugar in warm water.
 Let the mixture stand for 5 to 10 minutes until it looks foamy.

 In a separate bowl, combine the meat filling ingredients.
 Place in the refrigerator until the dough is ready.